 I had to cancel my credit cards, find the address of our next destination and also let them know we would be much later than planned.
 So many things to do after an action that only took a few minutes at the most.

-Making the most of it
+Making the most of our time in Italy

 Our AirBnB cottage, high in the Tuscan hills, lived up to its dreamy listing.
 Sadly, we weren’t able to enjoy it the way we had planned since it was almost dark and the vegetarian restaurant on site was already fully booked.

 The next day, we tried to put it behind us.
-We found some more reasonable clothes stores in Perugia and then shortly after, we arrived at our rented 14th-century castle in Umbria.
+We found some more reasonably priced clothing stores in Perugia and then shortly after, we arrived at our rented 14th-century castle in Umbria.

 - It’s very easy to get distracted by the excitement of landing in a new country and not taking the same precautions you would at home.
-Losing our camera was especially frustrating as when travelling around Canada on our 2014 road trip, I always brought it into shops (with my wallet in a side pocket) to keep it safe.
+Losing our camera was especially frustrating as when travelling around Canada on our road trip, I always brought it into shops (with my wallet in a side pocket) to keep it safe.